My guide to the best places to visit and things to do in Olkhon Island, Russia

-When it comes to exploring the island, there are two tours: one is for the rocky northern part of Olkhon with Khoboy Cape being the highlight, and the other one is for the hilly southern part.
+If you, like me, don’t drive or don’t have a car, you will have to opt for organised tours when it comes to exploring the island: seeing it on foot might take a week.
+There are two tours: one is for the rocky northern part of Olkhon with Khoboy Cape being the highlight, and the other one is for the hilly southern part.

 The northern tour starts in Khuzhir and continues along the coast (where it is possible) in the direction of Khoboy Cape.
 There are about 6 stops along the road and the tour ends at Uzur village.
 When it comes to the way back, there are two options: by car or by boat (a more expensive one).
 As I thought it would be boring to take the same road back to the village, I opted for a boat tour.
 I am still not sure whether it was a right decision as it was still foggy and rainy and extremely windy, and even life vests and covers did not help.
 Basically, instead of enjoying the island from the water the entire group hid inside the boat.
 Still, we got to see something as the sky cleared a bit closer to the evening.